A spousal IRA gives a stay-at-home parent the opportunity to have a tax-advantaged retirement savings plan of his or her own.

 Worth noting: The IRS is one creditor that can come after money in an IRA, no matter what state you live in.

-What's the best way to invest spousal IRA?
+What’s the best way to invest in a spousal IRA?

-Someone with a long way to go before retirement can afford to invest money more aggressively than someone close to retirement.
+Someone with many years to go before retirement can afford to invest money more aggressively than someone close to retirement.

 Anonymous blogger Craig says he and his wife are putting most of their money in low-fee ETFs and stock index funds.